LexouDuck/website/pages/games/fangames/castlevania/index.md

 term - a platformer instead focused on exploration, backtracking and ingenuity.
 The game's "metroidvania" nature makes it much easier to sidestep or avoid challenging sections, whereas in *Rondo of Blood*, there is no easy way out (unless you play as Maria, that is...).
-It seemed to me like there was definitely some "just middle" of difficulty and design between the two, a game where the RPG stat mechanics can help a struggling/stuck player (either through simple grinding, or some other strategy), but where there is still sufficient challenge for the player... dare I say, a souls-like ?
+It seemed to me like there was definitely some "just middle" of difficulty and design between the two: a game where the RPG stat mechanics can help a struggling/stuck player (either through simple grinding, or some other strategy), but where there is still sufficient challenge for the player... dare I say, a souls-like ?